Counting embedded curves in symplectic 6-manifolds: Introduction

 \begin{remark} \citet[Theorem 1.2]{Zinger2009} has analyzed in detail when a nodal pseudo-holomorphic map whose domain has arithmetic genus one appears as a Gromov limit of pseudo-holomorphic maps with smooth domain.
 Jingchen Niu's PhD thesis \cite{Niu2016} extends \citeauthor{Zinger2009}'s analysis to genus two.
-Their results are based analyzing the obstruction map for Kuranishi model of a neighborhood of the limiting pseudo-holomorphic map.
-This idea goes back to \citet{Ionel1998} and is also basis for the proof of \autoref{Thm_LimitConstraints} in \autoref{Sec_SmoothingNodalMaps}.
-Recently, a different proof of a similar result for has appeared in the work of \citet[Lemma 4.9]{Ekholm2019}. \end{remark}
+Their results are based on analyzing the obstruction map of a Kuranishi model of a neighborhood of the limiting pseudo-holomorphic map.
+The proof of \autoref{Thm_LimitConstraints} in \autoref{Sec_SmoothingNodalMaps} uses similar methods.
+This idea goes back to \citet[Proposition 1.20]{Ionel1998} and \citet[Lemma 1]{Pandharipande1995}.
+Recently, a different proof of a result similar to \autoref{Thm_LimitConstraints} has appeared in the work of \citet[Lemma 4.9]{Ekholm2019}. \end{remark}

-Given $(X,\omega)$ a symplectic manifold, denote by $\sJ(X,\omega)$ the set of almost complex structures $J$ compatible with $\omega$ and denote by $\sJ_\emb(X,\omega)$ the subset of those $J$ for which the following hold: \begin{enumerate*}[(a)] \item every there are no simple $J$--holomorphic maps of negative index, \item every simple $J$--holomorphic map is an embedding, and \item every two simple $J$–holomorphic maps of index zero either have disjoint images or are related by a reparametrization; \end{enumerate*} see \autoref{Def_JEmb}.
-The complement of $\sJ_\emb(X,\omega)$ in $\sJ(X,\omega)$ has codimension two; in particular: $\sJ_\emb(X,\omega)$ is open and dense, and every path $(J_t)_{t\in[0,1]}$ in $\sJ(X,\omega)$ with end points in $\sJ_\emb(X,\omega)$ is homotopic relative end points to a path in $\sJ_\emb(X,\omega)$.
+Given a symplectic manifold $(X,\omega)$ of dimension at least $6$, denote by $\sJ(X,\omega)$ the set of almost complex structures $J$ compatible with $\omega$ and denote by $\sJ_\emb(X,\omega)$ the subset of those $J$ for which the following hold: \begin{enumerate}[(a)] \item there are no simple $J$--holomorphic maps of negative index, \item every simple $J$--holomorphic map is an embedding, and \item every two simple $J$–holomorphic maps of index zero either have disjoint images or are related by a reparametrization; \end{enumerate} see \autoref{Def_JEmb}.
+The complement of $\sJ_\emb(X,\omega)$ in $\sJ(X,\omega)$ has codimension two; in particular: $\sJ_\emb(X,\omega)$ is open and dense, and every path $(J_t)_{t\in[0,1]}$ in $\sJ(X,\omega)$ with end points in $\sJ_\emb(X,\omega)$ is homotopic relative to the end points to a path in $\sJ_\emb(X,\omega)$.

 \begin{theorem} Let $(X,\omega)$ be a compact symplectic $6$--manifold, let $(J_k)_{k\in\N}$ be a sequence of almost complex structures compatible with $\omega$ converging to $J_\infty$, and let $\paren*{u_k\co (\Sigma_k,j_k) \to (X,J_k)}_{k\in\N}$ be a sequence of pseudo-holomorphic maps which Gromov converges to the nodal $J_\infty$--holomorphic map $u_\infty\co (\Sigma_\infty,j_\infty,\nu_\infty) \to (X,J_\infty)$.
 Set $A \coloneq (u_\infty)_*[\Sigma_\infty] \in H_2(X,\Z)$.
 If $A$ is primitive, satisfies $\Inner{c_1(X,\omega),A} = 0$, and $J_\infty \in \sJ_\emb(X,\omega)$, then $(\Sigma_\infty,j_\infty,\nu_\infty)$ is smooth and $u_\infty$ is an embedding. \end{theorem}